Codable magic

 , you just let the type you want to serialize implement the NSCoding

 protocol.
-However, this requires the type to be a class and not a struct:
+This requires the type to be a class and not a struct:

 import Foundation